 - 4.1.1 When engaging in dialogue with shareholders regarding a proposal by the company that has been approved but a considerable number of votes have been cast against, are the analysis of the reasons behind opposing votes, the reason why many shareholders opposed, and the results of consideration clearly explained to the extent possible? - 4.1.2 Does the company strive to disclose information included in the convening notice to give shareholders sufficient time to consider the agenda, such as through TDnet and on the company's website promptly after the contents are finalized? - 4.1.3 Does the company consider measures to enhance constructive dialogue with shareholders, for example, by submitting the annual securities report prior to the date of the general shareholder meeting while recognizing that the general shareholder meetings are an opportunity for constructive dialogue with shareholders?
-In addition, does the company examine the way the general shareholder meeting is handled, including the appropriate setting of the dates related to the general shareholder meeting, so that - including the appropriate setting of the dates related to the general shareholder meeting, so that it can provide accurate information to shareholders even in the event of unforeseen circumstances, while ensuring sufficient time for closing and auditing? - 4.1.4 If the general shareholder meeting is to be held virtually from the perspective of ensuring opportunities for shareholders to attend and participate in the meeting, is consideration given to ensuring the interests of shareholders?
+In addition, does the company examine the way the general shareholder meeting is handled, including the appropriate setting of the dates related to the general shareholder meeting, so that it can provide accurate information to shareholders even in the event of unforeseen circumstances, - 4.1.4 If the general shareholder meeting is to be held virtually from the perspective of ensuring opportunities for shareholders to attend and participate in the meeting, is consideration given to ensuring the interests of shareholders?
 Also, are appropriate measures taken to ensure transparency and fairness in its operation?